Gaston Shoals Lake and Ninety-Nine Islands Lake, South Carolina, USA

 - Smallmouth Bass

-Best hotels and vacation rentals at Gaston Shoals Lake and Ninety-Nine Islands Lake
+Find Places to Stay at Gaston Shoals Lake and Ninety-Nine Islands Lake

 Note: These are affiliate links so we may earn a small commission if you book through them.
 While there is no extra cost to you, it helps provide resources to keep our site running (thank you)!
 You can read our full disclosure policy here.

-Gaston Shoals Lake and Ninety-Nine Islands Lake statistics & helpful links
+Gaston Shoals Lake and Ninety-Nine Islands Lake Statistics & Helpful Links

 Lake Type: Artificial Reservoir, Dammed